 I’ve had an FNBO Direct savings account for a long time, and it has consistently offered high rates.

 USAA.
 USAA is taking advantage of banks charging $5 debit card fees, heavily advertising that their debit card is free to use.
 The USAA checking account is certainly a favorite among experts, earning its place as a finalist at the 2nd Annual Plutus Awards.
 USAA was also named one of CNN Money’s least evil banks.

 The bank serves primarily members of the military, but membership is open to the public.
 The checking account has no fees and does not charge for up to the first 10 AM withdrawals each month.
 USAA also reimburses customers for up to $15 in ATM transactions each month, making any convenient location an “in-network” ATM.
 USAA also offers remote deposit, a convenient way to deposit checks into the account by scanning or taking a photograph of both sides of the check.

 With the largest banks finding ways to eliminate the least profitable customers through the addition of fees, as of today, there are still plenty of options available for people who are interested in sticking with an institution that generates revenue in another manner.
 If the above options don’t work for you, there are credit unions that would be happy for an influx of customers.
 Every financial institution is a business, however, and if new customers end up being unprofitable in the future, free checking will become extinct.

-Updated December 2, 2013 and originally published October 10, 2011.
+Updated March 3, 2014 and originally published October 10, 2011.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
-Follow @flexo on Twitter and visit our Facebook page for more updates.
+Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.